Board Meeting Minutes

 He is a civil engineer with wide experience on major projects in the public and private sectors, including the Dublin Port Tunnel, and the M50 widening and associated free-flow toll collection.

-Frank O’Connor is Chief Executive Officer of Airtel ATN Limited, a supplier of data communication solutions for the aviation industry.
+Frank O’Connor is a former Chief Executive Officer of Airtel ATN Limited, a supplier of data communication solutions for the aviation industry.
 He co-founded the company in 1998.

 Prior to co-founding Airtel, he worked in several software development companies including US multi-nationals Retix and CACI.
-He started his career in 1976 at Systems Dynamics, where he spent eight years, including two in Germany and the Netherlands.
-He was a non-executive director at Aer Lingus from 2014 to 2015.
+He started his career in 1976 at Systems Dynamics, where he spent eight years including two in Germany and the Netherlands.
+He was a non-executive director at Aer Lingus in 2014/15.

 Pat Mangan served as an Assistant Secretary in the Department of Transport from 1995 to 2010.
 His responsibilities included public transport, transport investment and finance.